 Many of us still use our High Street Bank to transfer money, whether it be UK to Spain, Spain to UK or indeed, anywhere else abroad.
 Whether it be ad-hoc one off payments or regular transfers such as pensions, mortgage repayments or a hard-earned salary we all want the best for our money.
 Using the Banks, we normally suffer poor exchange rates, charges to send the money and fees to receive it.
 In these times of volatile markets, we need to be ensuring we maximize whatever rate we can achieve.

-Finally, one of the best ways of obtaining help locally has to be to listen to friends living in Spain; their advice and experiences can be an invaluable source to help you decide what and what not to do… also too you can read the testimonials and case studies that we have received from some very satisfied, and happy, clients.
+Finally, one of the best ways of obtaining help locally has to be to listen to friends living in Spain; their advice and experiences can be an invaluable source to assist you decide what and what not to do… you can also read some of the testimonials and case studies that we have received from some very satisfied, and happy, clients over the years.